Trahloc/midi-qol/Getting Started.md

   * Optional rules
   * Mechanics.

-Most setings are configured on the configuratin application (the workflow button on configure settings) and is accessible only to a GM.
+Most setings are configured on the configuration application (the workflow button on configure settings) and is accessible only to a GM.
 Some settings available to all users are on the configuration settings application from the foundry sidebar.

 #### Configure attack and damage rolls
 Midi has several concepts that can be confusing to first time users.